-(d) The program required by this subdivision shall be known as the ‘‘Enhanced Interruptible Program.’’
+(e) The program required by this subdivision shall be known as the ‘‘Enhanced Interruptible Program.’’
 This program shall be structured similarly to the electrical corporations’ interruptible programs existing as of January 1, 2001, except for the conditions under which it may be operated.
 The Independent System Operator may call for load reduction, giving 30 minutes notice through the electrical corporations to participants.
 Operations shall be limited to a maximum of four hours per event, with a maximum of one event called in a single day, four events in any calendar week, 10 events during any calendar month, and 120 hours per calendar

 year.
 Participants shall have the opportunity to opt out of this program or adjust their existing firm service level upward during the month of November of each subsequent year it is in place.